Call our 24-hour Customer Service Centre immediately if you have a backup of water or sewage in your home at 306-975-2476.

 You are most likely to find water in your basement during or after a heavy rainfall or during spring thaw when snow is melting.
 While the City invests in maintaining and improving the storm water infrastructure to reduce the risk of property flooding, there is no guarantee of complete protection against basement flooding.
 Citizens should take steps to reduce the risk of basement flooding and the damage that it can cause.

-Did your property flood this summer?
+Did your property flood in the summer of 2017?

 The Province of Saskatchewan approved the City of Saskatoon’s application to be designated as an Eligible Assistance Area under the Provincial Disaster Assistance Program (PDAP) related to the rain events which occurred on July 10, 2017 and August 8, 2017.
 Residents that have experienced any water seepage or flooding as a result of this event may now apply to the Province to receive assistance under the PDAP program.
 For more information, visit the Government of Saskatchewan website.